How to Achieve the Capacity of Asymmetric Channels: Paradigm 3: Chaining Construction

-Whereas in the integrated approach discussed in the preceding section the idea was to use a single code to accomplish both the source and the channel coding part, the chaining construction allows to separate these two tasks completely.
-In this way, one can combine {\em any} solution to the source coding part with {\em any} solution to the channel coding part.
+In the integrated approach, discussed in the preceding section, the idea was to use a single code to accomplish both the source and the channel coding part.
+The chaining construction, on the contrary, enables us to separate these two tasks.
+In particular, we provide conditions under which a source code and a channel code can be combined in order to achieve the capacity of any DMC.
 This idea was first presented in \cite{BoM11}.
-Here, we prove that it can be used to achieve the capacity of any asymmetric DMC.
+Here, we prove that it can be used to achieve the capacity of any asymmetric channel.